Pickerington Ponds Metro Park

 Pickerington Ponds Metro Park is a metropolitan park in Pickerington and Columbus, Ohio, owned and operated by Columbus and Franklin County Metro Parks.
 The park has 1608 acre with several trails and five overlooks for bird and other wildlife watching.
 It is a State Nature Preserve, primarily focused on providing a habitat for various birds and contains many wetland areas.
-Pickerington Ponds is designated an Important Bird Area by Audubon Ohio.
 More than 260 species of birds have been seen here.
+The park is designated as an Important Bird Area (IBA) by The Audubon Society.